 Enter the Central Fan Ventilation Cooling System (VCS) Name or identification tag to help identify this system from other systems in the house.
 This field is automatically filled in as referenced from the MCH-01 description for this system.

 Enter the Location or Area Served by the Central Fan VCS.
 This is a tag to distinguish this system from other systems in the house.
 This field is automatically filled in as referenced from the MCH-01 description for this system.

+Indoor Unit Name: This field is filled out automatically.
+It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

 Enter the Central Fan VCS Manufacturer Name.